beeper/themes/README.md

 # Community-built themes for Beeper Desktop
 Beeper Desktop is fully customizable.
 You can use custom CSS to give Beeper Desktop a personalized look.
 If you build a nice theme, consider submitted a pull request to this repo to share it with other Beeper users!

+We are currently rebuilding a large portion of the Beeper Desktop app.
+In the meantime, themes may not be fully supported.
+Any themes written before ~March 2024 will likely not appear correctly.

 ### How to use themes
 1. Click [Themes](https://github.com/beeper/themes/tree/main/themes) -> select the theme you would like to try